S-Salavati/Convex-Optimization-with-LMIs-in-Python/README.md

 the files are subject to copyright and not provided.

 In these codes, I have computed the matrix variable parameters for the output feedback control of automated drug infusion.
-The controller is designed to satisfy the LMI constraints of the induced L_2-norm charaterization of the closed-loop system, AKA H_\infty control in linear time-invariant (LTI) systems.
+The controller is designed to satisfy the LMI constraints of the induced L_2-norm characterization of the closed-loop system, AKA H_\infty control in linear time-invariant (LTI) systems.
 The MATLAB and Python codes are computing the same variables.
-MATLAB is equipped with YALMIP and MOSEK solver and CVXPY is equipped with MOSEK and SCS solvers.
+MATLAB is equipped with YALMIP and MOSEK solver, and CVXPY is equipped with MOSEK and SCS solvers.
 However, YALMIP may seem better and more versatile in terms of performance and computational time, specifically for handling complicated LMIsand constraints as in my problem.